HemGajjar/project2/README.md

 # New Project
-This Project Was creted from Local.
+This Project was created from Local System.
+Created by Hem Gajjar